 Only for the second amulet to detonated in a sphere of pure force, its shockwave carving a crater into the snow.
 Splinters of ice and dirt hung suspended for a heartbeat before raining down.
-The explosion sent Arieus skidding backward, his ears ringing, blood trickling from his nose.
-The Weaver panted now, sweat beading on his brow, his once-pristine robes now torn and stained with dirt and flecks of blood.
+The explosion sent Arieus skidding backward, his leather footwear plowing twin trenches through the slush.

-The twin amulets hanging from his chest pulsed weakly, their glow dimmed, it's finite power, dwindling with each expenditure.
+The twin amulets hanging from his chest pulsed weakly, their glow dimmed to a sickly looking flicker.
+Their finite power was dwindling with each expenditure.

 Arieus didn't waste time.
 The snow erupted beneath his feet as he surged forward again, his cleaver gleaming with fresh hunger.